idefix-code/idefix/doc/source/reference/setup.cpp.rst

 test or a dimension change).
 In this case, one should use the ``DumpImage`` class which provides all the tools needed to read a restart dump (see also :ref:`dumpImageClass`).

-One typically first construct an instance of ``DumpImage`` in the ``Setup`` constructor, and then use this instance to initialise the flow in ``Setup::InitFlow``.
+One typically first construct an instance of ``DumpImage`` in ``Setup::InitFlow``, and then use this instance to initialise the flow.
 The procedure is examplified below, assuming we want to create a dump from ``mydump.dmp``:

 .. code-block:: c++

-  DumpImage *image;       // Global pointer to our DumpImage

-  // Setup constructor
-  Setup::Setup(Input &input, Grid &grid, DataBlock &data, Output &output) {
-    image = new DumpImage("mydump.dmp",output);   // load the dump file and store it in a DumpImage }
+  #include "dumpImage.hpp"

   // Flow initialisation, read directly from the DumpImage void Setup::InitFlow(DataBlock &data) {

     // Create a host copy
     DataBlockHost d(data);

+    DumpImage image("mydump.dmp", &data);

     for(int k = d.beg[KDIR]; k < d.end[KDIR] ; k++) {
       for(int j = d.beg[JDIR]; j < d.end[JDIR] ; j++) {